chevereto/docker/README.md

 [![Community](https://img.shields.io/badge/chv.to-community-blue?style=flat-square)](https://chv.to/community)

-Dockerfile template project for building and distributing container images for Chevereto projects to any container registry.
+Dockerfile driven template project for building and running container images for Chevereto V4 projects.

-## Note

-**Do not publish** the generated image to a public registry as the Chevereto License restricts re-distribution rights.
+> **Warning**: Do not publish generated image to a public registry as the Chevereto License restricts re-distribution rights.

 ## Requirements